brneto/spring-rest-bootstrap/README.md

 # Spring Rest API Bootstrap
-This project has already written all the necessary boilerplate code necessary to create a Restful API with Spring Boot 2.
+This project helps you do avoid all the initial boilerplate code necessary start a Restful API with Spring Boot 2.